Ombi-app/Ombi.Docs/docs/settings/customization.md

 # Customization Settings

+--8<-- "assets/glossary.md"

 ## Application Name

-This will replace most references to the word `Ombi` to a new name.
+This will replace most references to the word `Ombi` with a new name.
 This includes in notifications and on the website (need to refresh the browser to see the change).

 ## Application Url